Alright partner,

 gnawed at him like

-One day, ridin'
+One day, ridin' through the

 canyon, Jed saw a